1988 Graduated from Okayama-Ichinomiya Senior Highschool

 2000-2002 Visitting Scientist to the Numerical Terradynamic Simulation Group, School of Forestry, Univ. of Montana (until March 2002)

-Prof. Miyamoto, Associate Prof. Hotta, Assistant Prof. Yamakawa, Assistant Prof. Sasai, and myself.
-Sasai and I are engaged in remote sensing, whereas other three members are working on different research (mountain disaster management).
+Prof. Miyamoto, Associate Prof. Hotta, Assistant Prof. Yamakawa, and myself.
+I am engaged in remote sensing, whereas other three members are working on different research (mountain disaster management).

 * We use open-source softwares